- The target user experience

 White labeling (branding)

-The goal with single sign-on (SSO) is to associate users in your app with users in Metabase.
+Single sign-on (SSO) lets you associate users in your app with users in Metabase.
 By using SSO, you avoid the awkward login screens where your charts should be.
-Without SSO, a user would log into your app, but would still have to log into your Metabase instance to view individual embedded dashboards and charts – a less-than-ideal user experience.
+Without SSO, a user would log into your app, but would still have to log into your Metabase instance to view individual embedded dashboards and charts—a less-than-ideal user experience.

 How SSO works with Metabase